 When Mama is happy, so is her growing baby.

 In this article, we will explain some of the benefits of this particular type of yoga, what to expect, and advice for you and your baby’s safety.

 - When Should I Start Prenatal Yoga Classes?

-- What Does Research Say About Prenatal Yoga Benefits?
+- What Does the Research Say About Its Benefits?

-- Do I Need My Doctor’s Approval to Practice Prenatal Yoga?
+- Do I Need My Doctor’s Approval to Practice This Type of Yoga?

 - How to Safely Practice Yoga During Pregnancy